hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 strength is no higher than copper's (and it can be up to 55% weaker) but it is two to three times harder (Oberg et al. 2012; box 4.21).

-## Box 4.21 Tensile strength and hardness of common metals and alloys {.featuretitle}
+Box 4.21 Tensile strength and hardness of common metals and alloys

 ```{=html}
 <figure>